Barcode

-A barcode or bar code is a method of representing data in a visual, machine-readable form.
+A barcode or bar code is a method of representing data in a visual, machine-readable symbolic form.
 Initially, barcodes represented data by varying the widths, spacings and sizes of parallel lines.
-These barcodes, commonly referred to as linear or one-dimensional (1D), can be scanned by special optical scanners, called barcode readers, of which there are several types.
+These barcodes, commonly referred to as linear or one-dimensional (1D), can be scanned by optical scanners known as barcode readers.
+Later, two-dimensional (2D) variants were developed, using rectangles, dots, hexagons and other patterns, called matrix codes or 2D barcodes.
+Despite being often included as barcodes, these do not use bars as linear barcodes do.
+These can be read using purpose-built 2D optical scanners.

-Later, two-dimensional (2D) variants were developed, using rectangles, dots, hexagons and other patterns, called matrix codes or 2D barcodes, although they do not use bars as such.
-Both can be read using purpose-built 2D optical scanners, which exist in a few different forms.
-Matrix codes can also be read by a digital camera connected to a microcomputer running software that takes a photographic image of the barcode and analyzes the image to deconstruct and decode the code.
-A mobile device with a built-in camera, such as a smartphone, can function as the latter type of barcode reader using specialized application software and is suitable for both 1D and 2D codes.
+Both matrix codes and linear barcodes can also be read by a digital camera connected to a computer.
+After a photograph of the barcode is taken, software is used to analyze the image to deconstruct and decode the code.
+A mobile device with a built-in camera, such as a smartphone, can function as this type of barcode reader using specialized application software.